AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integration-adobe-analytics-ims.md

 1. Return to the [IMS Configuration open in AEM](#configuring-ims-generating-a-public-key).
 1. Select **Next**.

-1. Here you can use the [details from the project configuration in Adobe Developer Console](#details-stored-for-the-ims-integration-project):
+1. Here you can use the [details from the project configuration in the Adobe Developer Console](#details-stored-for-the-ims-integration-project):

     * **Title**: Your text.
     * **Authorization Server**: Copy/paste this from the `aud` line of the **Payload** section below, e.g. `https://ims-na1.adobelogin.com` in the example below